karthikmuthukumar/ToDoApp/README.md

 # ToDoApp
 Contains code for ToDoApp.
 ToDoApp provides users to add,edit and delete tasks.
-Find below the animated gif for ToDoApp overview.

 ## How to add?
 Add a task in the text field and click "Add" button.
 The added task will be appeared in the list view above.